 The changes to a single account can be implemented quickly and at little cost.
 Changes to business processes and documented procedures used by the Financial Services business unit will be required including making changes to system set-ups within Oracle Financials and Proclaim the City's receipting system.
-Additional changes, that require adoption by Council, include amendments to Policy manual 2.4.1 - Financial Planning and to the Register of Delegated Authority.
+Changes to Policy 2.4.1 Accounting Policy (attachment 1) require adoption by Council, however the required changes to the Register of Delegated Authority - Signatories to Bank Accounts (attachment 2) are able to be made by the Chief Executive Officer under Section 5(1)(e) of the Local Government (Financial Management) Regulations 1996, as confirmed by the Department of Local Government and Regional Development.
 Future Warrants of Payments will reflect payments from the Municipal account.
 New cheque stationary would be purchased reflecting the correct micro coding for the single Municipal bank account.